I Don't Want to Wait

 "I Don't Want to Wait" is a song written, recorded, and produced by American singer-songwriter Paula Cole.
 Cole wrote the song in mid-1996 and released it as second single from her second studio album, This Fire (1996), on October 14, 1997.
 The single release was successful, reaching No. 11 in the United States and No. 5 in Canada.
 VH1 ranked "I Don't Want to Wait" as one of the 100 Greatest Songs of the '90s at No. 81.
-The song later served as the opening theme for the American teen drama television series Dawson's Creek, which ran from 1998 to 2003.
+The chorus of the song later served as the opening theme for the American teen drama television series Dawson's Creek, which ran from 1998 to 2003.

 Composition

-Cole wrote "I Don't Want to Wait" at her spinet piano in her apartment in New York City during mid-1996.
-Described by Cole as "a very personal song" she wrote the song when she realized that her grandfather was near the end of his life.
+Paula Cole wrote "I Don't Want to Wait" at her spinet piano in her apartment in New York City during mid-1996.
+Described by Cole as "a very personal song", she wrote the song when she realized that her grandfather was near the end of his life.
 The song is about him and his wife, and specifically the relationship between their life and Cole's who realized "I don't want to make some of these mistakes.
-I really hope I don't" Cole has described the central question of the chorus as "Do you say yes to life?
+I really hope I don't".
+Cole has described the central question of the chorus as "Do you say yes to life?
 Do you embrace the things that give you joy?
 Or do you cower back in fear or by culture's machinations keeping you small?"